Astro Chase

 Gameplay takes place on a 2D scrolling map of space around Earth, which the player has to defend from an alien force.
 The primary target is a number of Mega-Mines, which approach the Earth and must be destroyed.
+Contemporaneous reviewers were impressed by the graphics, but retrospective evaluations have called the game simplistic.

 Gameplay

 The game opens with the player looking at a scene at a spaceport, in a simulated 3D view.
 A flying saucer is hovering just to the right of center, and the player's character is seen exiting a terminal building on the left, walking to the spaceship, waving goodbye, and then beaming aboard.

-The view then cuts to space, where the player uses the joystick to cause the screen to rapidly scroll in the selected direction, creating the illusion of flight in the chosen direction.
+The view then cuts to space, where the player uses the joystick to cause the screen to rapidly scroll in the selected direction, creating the illusion of flight.
 The screen is filled with planets and other objects.
 When the user presses the fire button on the joystick, the stick stops causing the ship to move, and instead fires its weapon in the chosen direction.
 The ship can simultaneously move and fire in different directions.

-The enemy aliens attack the player with an endless supply of attack saucers; however, they not the player's main opponent.
+The enemy aliens attack the player with an endless supply of attack saucers; however, they are not the player's main opponent.
 The real threat is the 16 Megamines that start at the end of the universe and slowly make their way towards planet Earth, displayed in the center of the game map.
 If a single Megamine manages to reach Earth, the planet explodes.

 The game's music is an endless loop of the 1812 Overture.
 After destroying all 16 Megamines in a given level, the player is able to move to the next of the 36 levels.
-Every four levels, the ship returns to Earth, where a cut scene animation is shown.
+Every four levels, the ship returns to Earth, where a cutscene animation is shown.

 Development

 In 1981, Atari, Inc. introduced the Atari Star Award for the best new program distributed though their Atari Program Exchange.
 The winner of the first $25,000 grand prize was Fernando Herrera for My First Alphabet, a children's game.

 Fernando was working at a computer retail store owned by Billy Blake who was also partners with Richard Spitalny at the time.
 Billy and Richard, then feature film producers, decided to start and fund an interactive software company to showcase Fernado's talents.
 Richard and Billy funded the company, naming it First Star Software.
 Astro Chase was the first title from the new company, released on 7 December 1982.

+A version of Astro Chase for the Atari 2600 was completed in 1983, but not published.